aquabuild/aggreg8-dex-lib/CONTRIBUTING.md

 7. **Submit a Pull Request**

-   Go to your fork on GitHub and open a pull request to the `main` branch of `aqua-dex-lib`.
+   Go to your fork on GitHub and open a pull request to the `main` branch of `aggreg8-dex-lib`.

 ## Coding Standards